-Government - Wide Financial Statements (GWFS)
+Government -- Wide Financial Statements (GWFS)

 The statement of net position and statement of activities display information about the reporting government as a whole.
 They include all funds of the reporting entity, which are considered to be governmental activities.
 Fiduciary funds are not included in the GWFS.
-Fiduciary funds are reported only in the Statement of Fiduciary Net Position at the fund financial statement level.
+Fiduciary funds are reported only in the Combining Statement of Fiduciary Assets and Liabilities and Combining Statement of Net Changes in Fiduciary Net Position at the fund financial statement level.